 Healthy fruits taste great and provide valuable antioxidants, minerals, vitamins and other nutrients.
-Unfortunately, certain fruits can also be a hidden cause of gas, bloating and intestinal cramps for many people.
+Unfortunately, certain fruits eaten in excess can also be a hidden cause of gas, bloating, stomach ache and intestinal cramps for many people.

-If you are experiencing digestive problems and are wondering whether a certain type of fruit could be the culprit, this page lists the 10 worst fruits for excessive flatulence, stomach cramps and belly bloat.
+If you are experiencing digestive problems and are wondering whether a certain type of fruit could be the culprit, this page lists the 12 worst fruits for excessive flatulence, belly bloat, tummy pain and even diarrhea.

-In the number one spot for fresh fruit that causes bad gas are bananas.
+In the number one spot for fresh fruit that causes bad gas and an upset stomach are bananas.
 Though the level of ripeness of a banana can heavily influence whether they will cause you digestive problems or not.

 Unripe bananas contain a lot of resistant starch, up to 80% by some estimates.
 Resistant starch is not digested properly by your body and has to be broken down by bacteria in your intestinal tract.